 Kids and adults alike recognize that trampolines provide hours of family fun, but did you know that they have a long history in assisting astronauts in space programs?

-NASA has done extensive research to reveal how trampolines can effectively prepare astronauts for their unique working environment.
+NASA has done extensive research to reveal how a trampoline can effectively prepare astronauts for their unique working environment.
 There are distinctive challenges associated with the loss of gravity, and these obstacles can affect astronauts even when they return back to earth.
 To combat health risks associated with space travel, scientists had to heavily research effective ways of preparing and maintaining the bodies of the men and women of NASA.

 In 1980, a group of four scientists conducted a groundbreaking study that was later published as "Body Acceleration Distribution and O2 Uptake in Humans During Running and Jumping."To aid in their research, they enlisted the help of eight young men who were between the ages of 19 and 26.
 They asked their subjects to walk, jog, and run on a treadmill that was set to operate at four different speeds.
 As a comparison, they asked the same men to rebound to four different heights on a standard sized trampoline.
 They provided the subjects with identical sets of running shoes and exercise clothing and aimed to completely control any variables that could have swayed the results.
 The goal of the mission was simple: to measure young mens heart rates, oxygen consumption, and the effect of the exercising stimuli.
 The scientists hoped to find more effective ways of preparing astronauts for the physical challenges that lay ahead.